 Weather is an unavoidable factor in aviation, and it can have a significant impact on your aircraft, even when it’s on the ground.
 A hangar in a region prone to hurricanes, heavy snowfall, or hail will need to be built to withstand those elements, which can affect rental costs and insurance premiums.
 Before committing to a location, research its typical weather patterns.
 A stable climate can reduce wear and tear on your aircraft and minimize the risk of weather-related damage, offering you greater peace of mind when your jet is stored.

-Local Regulations and Fees
+Checking Local Rules and Fees

 The financial side of renting a hangar goes beyond the monthly lease payment.
 Different airports and municipalities have their own sets of rules, taxes, and fees that can add up.
 These can include property taxes, landing fees, and specific zoning regulations that might affect your use of the space.
 Before signing an agreement, make sure you have a clear understanding of all the associated costs.
 Asking for a complete breakdown of fees will help you avoid surprises and ensure the location fits within your budget over the long term.